ARte-team/ARte/Evaluation.md

 ## Overview
 In a kind of system as the one we want to create, **performances** need to be evaluated using different metrics, which are related to technical aspects, but also to user experience parameters.
 As explained in [design](Design.md) and [architecture](Architecture.md) sections, the users that will use ARte application are of two different types: visitors, which have to easily interact with the smartphone app, via an **intuitive** and attractive interface, and managers, which need data displayed in an understandable way and a **feasible** method to update artworks information.
 For sure another aspect that a final user will take into account will be **response time** performances, as no user will use the application if it isn’t enough **smooth** and no manager will allow to wait for required data for a too large amount of time.
+In order to achieve this results we also have to take into account the hardware components and verify the correctness of their implementation.

 More in general, the **Key Performance Indicator** or **KPI**, provides a good understanding of the four main indicators a developer has to take care when projecting a new service: